Cryptococcus: Habitat, distribution and species

 Cryptococcus depauperatus is parasitic on Lecanicillium lecanii, an entomopathogenic fungus, and is known from Sri Lanka, England, the Netherlands, the Czech Republic, and Canada.
 It is not known to produce a yeast state.
+This species grows as long, branching filaments and is self-fertile, i.e. it is homothallic.
+It can reproduce sexually with itself throughout its life cycle.

 Cryptococcus luteus is parasitic on Granulobasidium vellereum, a corticioid fungus, and is known from England and Italy.
 It too is not known to produce a yeast state.

 Cryptococcus amylolentus was originally isolated as a yeast from beetle tunnels in South African trees.
 It forms a basidia-bearing teleomorph in culture.

+As of April 2025, Species Fungorum (in the Catalogue of Life) accept 41 species of Cryptococcus: